-The assessment of the knowledge of respondents regarding ASCT in Multiple myeloma according to their response to each question is shown in Table 2.
-Twenty-one (58.3%) responders have heard of ASCT in multiple myeloma while 15 (41.7%) have not heard of ASCT.
+The assessment of the knowledge of respondents regarding ASCT in Multiple Myeloma according to their response to each question is shown in Table 2.
+Twenty-one (58.3%) responders have heard of ASCT in Multiple Myeloma while 15 (41.7%) have not heard of ASCT.
 Majority of respondents (80.9%) who have heard of ASCT revealed that their source of information was from their doctors.
 Majority of the patients did not know of anyone who has undergone any type of bone marrow transplant.
 Only 14 patients (38.9%) agreed that Addition of ASCT to chemotherapy can improve your chances of living without disease progression.
 Also, 13 patients (36.1%) knew that ASCT can be done in Nigeria.
 Majority agreed that the procedure could be expensive if done abroad but could be less expensive if done in Nigeria.

 Table 2.
-Patient knowledge regarding autologous stem cell transplant in Multiple myeloma
+Patient knowledge regarding autologous stem cell transplant in Multiple Myeloma